conan-io/docs/reference/commands/creator/export-pkg.rst

                        path reference

 Exports a recipe, then creates a package from local source and build folders.

-The package is created by calling the package() method applied to the local folders '--source-folder' and '--build-folder' It's created in the local cache for the specified 'reference' and for the specified '--settings', '--options' and or '--profile'.
+If '--package-folder' is provided it will copy the files from there, otherwise it will execute package() method over '--source-folder' and '--build-folder' to create the binary package.

 .. code-block:: text